- Storyland in the San Francisco Zoo

 "That's what Henry did!"

-Although they may have started off sporting coveralls with the common men, the Doelgers worked their way into a prosperous living building on the empty sand and scrub south of Golden Gate Park.
-They competed with the Gellert and Stoneson Brothers, Chris McKeon, and Ray Galli to fill in the western blanks of the city grid.
-From 1934 to 1941 the Doelgers reigned as the largest homebuilders in the country, tossing up two residences a day.
+Although they may have started off sporting coveralls with the common man, the Doelger brothers worked their way into prosperity by building affordable houses on the open sand dunes and scrub south of Golden Gate Park.
+They competed with the Gellert brothers and the Stoneson brothers, Chris McKeon, and Ray Galli to fill in the western blanks of the city grid.
+From 1934 to 1941, the Doelgers reigned as the largest homebuilders in the country, tossing up two wood-framed stucco houses a day.

 Suburbia in the City

-Many scoff at these "Avenue" houses, bemoaning them as the precursor of the conformist suburban architecture that prevailed in the years following World War II.
-One local architecture guide postulates the Sunset houses were "made with a set of giant cookie cutters."
+Many scoff at these "Avenue" houses as precursors of conformist suburban architecture that prevailed in the years following World War II.
+People call them "ticky-tacky."
+One local architecture guide postulated that Sunset District houses were "made with a set of giant cookie cutters."

 Doelger and his brothers constructed homes in the Richmond District, Golden Gate Heights, and along MacArthur Boulevard in Oakland.
-During World War II they put up over 3,000 units of defense housing in the East Bay and South San Francisco.
+During World War II, the company created over 3,000 units of defense housing in the East Bay and South San Francisco.

-After the war Henry masterminded the Westlake subdivision in Daly City, where a drive down the well-manicured streets still screams 1950s California.
-But in most people's minds, Henry Doelger's legacy is defined by the area roughly bounded by 27th and 39th Avenues and Kirkham and Quintara Streets, the so-named "Doelger City."
+After the war, Henry masterminded the Westlake subdivision in Daly City, where parts still feel like a time machine trip to California circa 1957, a daydream of idealistic suburbia in Technicolor.
+Westlake became Henry Doelger's masterpiece, but in most people's memory, his legacy is tied to the area roughly bounded by 27th and 39th Avenues and Kirkham and Quintara Streets, what he called in newspaper ads, with bravado, "Doelger City."

 Notes: